becamorin20/Group-16/docs/final.md

 In Malmo, this is ('moveeast1', 'movenorth 1', 'movesouth 1', 'movewest 1').

 As we described earlier, our state consists of 100 blocks and 4 entities (3 zombies + 1 agent).
+Our state space then includes $$10^8$$ values.
+This is too large, so we approximate our state space with sets of basis functions (BFs).
+In the rest of this section we will see the different basis functions we experimented with.

 ### Algorithm